 Also known as shoring, excavation support systems (ESSs) are designed to support the ground behind an excavation.
-The shoring may also be designed to resist groundwater pressure, building loads, construction traffic, roadways, railroads, and many other types of surcharge loads.
+The excavation support system may also be designed to resist groundwater pressure, building loads, construction traffic, roadways, railroads, and many other types of surcharge loads.

-Shoring may be used to temporarily support the excavation until a new structure is built or it can be designed to permanently support the excavation.
-Permanent shoring differs from temporary shoring in that many of the components in permanent shoring incorporate protection from long-term corrosion.
+Shoring may be used to temporarily support the excavation until a new structure is built.
+It can also be designed to permanently support the excavation.
+Permanent excavation shoring systems differ from temporary shoring in that many of the components in permanent shoring incorporate protection from long-term corrosion.

 The best type of shoring for a particular project depends on a number of factors including soil conditions, required stiffness, and whether or not a groundwater cut-off is required.